History of the Jews in Iran: The Parthian Period

 Jewish sources contain no mention of the Parthian influence and the name "Parthia" does not occur.
 The Armenian prince Sanatroces, of the royal house of the Arsacides, is mentioned in the "Small Chronicle" as one of the successors (diadochoi) of Alexander.
-Among other Asiatic princes, the Roman rescript in favor of the Jews reached a Prince Arsaces as well (I Macc. xv.
-22); it is not, however, specified which Arsaces.
+Among other Asiatic princes, the Roman rescript in favor of the Jews reached Prince Arsaces as well (I Macc. xv.
+22); it is not, however, specified which Arsaces (Arsaces I or Asaces II).
 Not long after, the Partho-Babylonian country was invaded by a Jewish army.
-The Syrian king, Antiochus Sidetes, marched against the Parthians in company with Hyrcanus I. When the allied armies defeated the Parthians (129 BC) at the Great Zab (Lycus), the king ordered a ceasefire of two days on account of the Jewish Sabbath and Shavuot.
-In 40 BC, the Jewish puppet-king, Hyrcanus II, fell into the hands of the Parthians who cut off his ears in order to render him unfit for rulership.
+The Syrian king, Antiochus Sidetes, marched against the Parthians in company with Hyrcanus I. When the allied armies defeated the Parthians (129 BCE) at the Great Zab (Lycus), the king ordered a ceasefire of two days on account of the Jewish Sabbath and Shavuot.
+In 40 BCE, the Jewish puppet-king, Hyrcanus II, fell into the hands of the Parthians who cut off his ears to render him unfit for rulership.
 The Jews of Babylonia, it seems, intended to create a high-priesthood for the exiled Hyrcanus, independent of the Land of Israel.
 However, the reverse happened: the Judean Jews accepted a Babylonian Jew, Ananel, as their High Priest which indicates the high esteem in which the Jews of Babylonia were held.
 In religious matters the Babylonians, like the rest of the Diaspora, were dependent upon the Land of Israel and Jerusalem in particular, to which they were expected to travel in order to observe the festivals.